 Q: Are you currently in school?
 What would you like to major in and why?

 A: I am a rising senior at the High School for Recording Arts in St. Paul.
 I am interested in growing and learning in many areas, personally and academically.
 I am particularly interested in learning deeply about astronomy, community organizing and leadership development.

 Q: What are your aspirations in the next 5 years?
 Long term?

 A: I am eager to grow Bridgemakers into an inspiring national model of youth leadership development.
 My vision is to expand across the country into many communities working with thousands of young students.
 Eventually I want to expand internationally to Mexico and other places if possible.
 I’d also like to receive an outstanding college education while I help lead Bridgemakers.
 Over the long term, I eventually want to help the community in other ways.
 For example I want to open shelters for the homeless, community centers, and loving homes for children without families able to take care of them.
 I really just want to always be helping the community.

 Q: Why do you think LatinoLEAD is important for you right now?
-(Let me know if you’d like to chat more about this one too)

 A: I am excited about learning from everyone involved with LatinoLead.
 I see LatinoLead as a very key partner in my pathway to grow a successful mentoring organization, including helping to recruit mentors for our fellows.
 I also would personally appreciate the opportunity to engage with Latinx mentors.
 I’m looking forward to building more relationships within the community so I can better help change lives.